louislamont/LupusTCells/README.md

 **Fig 1b: Comparison of gene-level fold changes between AL v Ctrl and LAL v Ctrl**

+43 genes are DE between Less Active Lupus (LAL) and Control (Ctrl) groups (Table 1).
+Of these, 37 are also DE between Active Lupus (AL) and Ctrl (Fig 1a).
+All genes DE in LAL v Ctrl are expressed in the same direction as in AL v Ctrl (Fig 1b).

-On the other hand, there are 963 genes DE between AL and Ctrl (Fig 1a).
-Of note, there are a handful of genes DE in AL v Ctrl that change in the opposite direction as LAL v Ctrl, including LTF, ITGAD, and IGHG1 (upregulated in AL), and UTS2 and ZFP57 (downregulated in AL).
+On the other hand, there are 963 genes DE between AL and Ctrl (Table 1, Fig 1a).
+Of note, there are a handful of genes DE in AL v Ctrl that change in the opposite direction as LAL v Ctrl, including LTF, ITGAD, and IGHG1 (upregulated in AL), and UTS2 and ZFP57 (downregulated in AL) (Fig 1b).

-Finally, I find 117 genes DE between AL and LAL.
-Of these, nearly all are also DE with respect to the AL v Ctrl analysis.
+Finally, I find 117 genes DE between AL and LAL (Table 1).
+Of these, nearly all are also DE with respect to the AL v Ctrl analysis (Fig 1a).

 **Co-expression**